epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ## Cmd 3 from a Raspberry Pi set p2p mode

-An R-Pi host can change the the bootload address and then set the point to point mode with SMBus.
+An R-Pi host can change the the bootload address with SMBus.
+The bootload addres is also used for the point to point mode.

 ```
 python3